tiagoRaulino/next-radix/README.md

 ## Sumário

-* Equipe do Projeto
+* Equipe do projeto
-* Resumo do Projeto
+* Resumo do projeto
-* Tecnologias do Projeto
+* Tecnologias do projeto
-* Alguns Requisitos Funcionais
+* Algumas funcionalidades do projeto:
-* Relatório Técnico
+* Relatório técnico do projeto
 * Testando a Aplicação

 ## Equipe do projeto